petrapodlogar/aoc2025/README.md

-# Advent of Code 2025 | podlogarpetra
+# Advent of Code 2025 | petrapodlogar

 Repository for Advent of Code 2025